Nonprofit budget. Ugh.

 Not everyone’s favorite topic.

-Yet a budget is a critical tool in managing your nonprofit.
+Yet a budget is a critical tool in managing your organization.

 And way too many small nonprofits operate without one.